ggiguash/chatgpt-hacks/README.md

 # ChatGPT Hacks

+## Project Goals
+Use Large Language Models (LLM) for contextual queries of information.

 ## Project Index
 * [GPT LLama Index](./gpt-llama): Inspired by
 [How to Add Context to OpenAI GPT with LlamaIndex](https://medium.com/cyberark-engineering/how-to-add-context-to-openai-gpt-with-llama-1c33c6a44055).